-Maryland’s Senate voted Thursday to gradually increase the minimum wage to $15 an hour, which supporters say will allow more than 500,000 residents a chance to not only earn a livable wage, but contribute to the economy as well.
+Supporters have said the bill would allow more than 500,000 Marylanders a chance to not only earn a livable wage, but also contribute back into the economy.

-“I’m opposed to this bill which will exacerbate youth unemployment and hurt our small businesses and regional competitiveness,” he tweeted.
-“Artificially raising wages will not help the people it’s aimed at.”
+“I’m opposed to this bill which will exacerbate youth unemployment and hurt our small businesses and regional competitiveness.
+Artificially raising wages will not help the people it’s aimed at,” he said.